-This is a time of appreciation as we honor you, our Partners in Ministry, for the important role you play in keeping this ministry strong and growing.
-Please give us the opportunity to say thank you, to share what we’ve done with your investments of time and money, and to take a look into the future God is laying before us.
+We invite you to join us in a time of appreciation as we honor you, our partners, for the important role you play in keeping this ministry strong and growing.
+Please give us the opportunity to say thank you, to share what we’ve done with your investments of time and money, and to take a look at where God is leading us.

 I really hope to see you there!